pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-SAN JOSE JUDO ACADEMY is a premier judo techniques academy located in 625 Wool Creek Dr F10, San Jose, CA 95112.
+SAN JOSE JUDO ACADEMY is a premier martial arts school located in 625 Wool Creek Dr F10, San Jose, CA 95112.
 With a rating of 5.0 stars based on 77 reviews, it is highly regarded in the local martial arts community.
-SAN JOSE JUDO ACADEMY offers comprehensive judo programs focused on throwing techniques and Japanese martial art for all skill levels, from beginners to advanced practitioners.
+SAN JOSE JUDO ACADEMY offers comprehensive judo programs focused on training methodology and belt ranking system for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>